sk4rd/jari/README.md

 configuration.
 Make sure you have **systemd** on your system and **SELinux** is disabled.

-To install Nix run the following command in your terminal:
+To install Nix, run the following command in your terminal:

 ```
 sh <(curl -L https://nixos.org/nix/install) --daemon